Shift Manager Cover Letter

 Dear Ms. Balke:

 I am sending my resume at this time to be considered for your vacant Shift Manager position at Query Works.
-As you will see, my professional and educational background has allowed me to develop the leadership, team-building and quality management skills needed to successfully fill the position you are offering.
+As you will see, my professional and educational background have allowed me to develop the leadership, team-building and quality management skills needed to successfully fill the position you are offering.

 I have worked in both retail and production settings and have managed teams on first-, second- and third shifts.
 Throughout my 10+ years in this field, I have consistently met production, customer service and safety goals set by the companies for which I worked.